STRINGSTRING

 Score

 CCL17C-C motif chemokine 17; Chemotactic factor for T-lymphocytes but not monocytes or granulocytes.
 May play a role in T-cell development in thymus and in trafficking and activation of mature T-cells.
-Binds to CCR4; Belongs to the intercrine beta (chemokine CC) family (94 aa)
+Binds to CCR4.
+(94 aa)

 Predicted Functional Partners: